nayakbiku22/Weather-App/readme.md

-This is a basic weather app using html css(tailwind) and javaScript
+This is a basic weather app using Html ,Css(tailwind) and JavaScript